NikolayRag/dmxx/README.md

 `dmxx` is accepting configuration values on root (+0) DMX channel.

-V1 protocol:
+Protocol (v1):
-Byte recieved is set of [vvvvvccc] bits, where ccc is MSB command and vvvvv is MSB argument.
+Byte recieved is set of [vvvvvccc] MSB bits, with [ccc] Command and [vvvvv] Argument.

-Controllable settings and their defaults are, for [ccc]:
+Controllable settings and their defaults are, by Command:

-000: PWM resolution (11 bits).
-Argument stands for bits value, clamped by [11,16] -* LUT: maximum input value (254)
--* LUT: power function (2), output gamma
-010: LUT warmup value (0), the constant added to output, making device being lit minimally all the time.
-Argument is offset, most usable for 0 and 1 -* LUT: virtual offset, used to tune mapping of lowest values, see table -* LUT: button (1), effectively switch LUT on or off
+*2: LUT resolution, warmup and clip.
+Argument is [bbbwc] where ** [bbb]: Bits, 0-7 stand for [11,12,13,14,15,16,16,16] ** [w]: LUT warmup switch, making device being lit minimally all the time ** [c]: LUT clamp, maximum input value is set to 254 instead

+*2: Mode.
+Argument is one of:
+** 0 (default): Lowres with LUT, 1 DMX channel per output ** 1: Lowres without LUT, 1 DMX channel per output;
+** 2: Hires without LUT, 2 DMX channels MSB per output; direct in-to-out mapping

-100: Filter index from table of transition factors.
+*4: Filter index from table of transition factors.
 Argument is from 0 for instant switch to 31 for visually unnoticable gradient

--* Hires: mode (0), for 1/2 DMX channels (input bytes) per output